Ratatam123/HappyRent/README.md

 ### Starting Vagrant

-* cd into vagrant directory of your local machine
+* cd into the vagrant directory on your local machine
-* type following commands in the terminal to start up vagrant
+* type following commands in the Shell to start up vagrant

 ```console
 vagrant up